corda/corda-docs-portal/content/en/platform/corda/4.12/community/testnet-decommission.md

 * [Corda Enterprise, Notary + CENM 90-Day Trial License](https://customerhub.r3.com/s/sign-up): Download a free trial of our Enterprise software.
 If you are interested in running a private network, this will help you understand the ins and outs of running a Corda network.

-* [Corda Network (Pre-Production)](https://corda.network/): Corda Network is a publicly-available internet of Corda nodes operated by network participants.
-This option is best suited for Enterprise customers looking to run CorDapps on a production network.
 {{< /warning >}}